 If you’ve already finished your project and blocking is not an option, or not recommended (for example, if you have a very big blanket), this method is for you.

-You can add a non-curling border to your project after the project is done and I’ll have a separate article with a pattern for a honeycomb border and two methods of turning the corner.
+You can add a non-curling border to your project after the project is done and I have a separate article with a pattern for a honeycomb border and two methods of turning the corner, including a video demonstration.

 But essentially you work short rows on all sided of the object.